socketsupply/sockets.sh/src/docs/dragdrop.md

 Fired when a drag event leaves the app and files are dropped.
 The drag must be started from an element that defines the `data-src` property.
 One `dropout` event will fire for each item in the `data-src` property.
-Note that only tempoarary placeholder files are dropped (each with a file name that has the format `{randomInt64}.download`).
+Note that only temporary placeholder files are dropped (each with a file name that has the format `{randomInt64}.download`).
 The `dest` value will be the path of the tmp file that should be written to and renamed.